 You’re out in the lineup, you’ve got the perfect unbroken wave approaching — now what?
 Unlike whitewater surfing, timing and proper paddling are everything when catching a clean wave.
 If you don’t find that sweet spot in the wave, you’re probably going to wipe out (you might do this your first couple of times anyway, but don’t worry, it’s natural).

 Once you’ve located your wave, turn around to face the shore and begin paddling with long, smooth strokes.
 Don’t wimp out!
-You want to be going the same speed as the wave is, so keep your eye on it to know if you should be paddling faster or slower.
-If you aren’t going the same speed as the wave is, you’re probably going to go for a swim instead of a surf.
+You want to be going the same speed as the wave, so keep your eye on it to know if you should be paddling faster or slower.
+If you aren’t matching the wave’s speed, you’re probably going to go for a swim instead of a surf.

-At this point, you’re going to feel a little push as the wave catches you – don’t stop paddling!
-That’s a rookie’s mistake.
-Give two or three more strong pulls, then pop up when you’re about 2/3 up the wave.
+At this point, you’re going to feel a little push as the wave catches you — don’t stop paddling!
+That’s a rookie mistake.
+Give two or three more strong pulls, then pop up when you’re about two-thirds up the wave.
+Focus on your balance as you rise to your feet, keeping your knees bent and your weight centered.

 Get professional surf coaching at Kalon